njangid22/Poeticverse/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 For any issues or contributions, feel free to reach out via GitHub Issues.

-### Changes:
-- **Core Features** section clearly outlines all the major functionality of the platform.
-- **Technology Stack** and **How to Run the Project** sections include specific details about the required setup and environment variables.
-- **Live Website** link added to the intro section.

-This will provide clear instructions for any user or developer interested in PoeticVerse!